erlef/website/priv/posts/marketing/20241121_getting-to-know-us-kiko-fernandez-reyes.md

 #### How did you decide to learn programming, and what were your first steps on it?

 I was around 12–13 years old when I started playing with BASIC.
 At that time — of course, I didn't know — I wanted to write some kind of AI program, something that replies to you so that you can maintain a conversation.
-I managed to a BASIC degree.
+I managed to a small a degree.

 Then, at the University of Malaga, I learned C/C++, but I did not like it that much.
 I also took a course called Declarative and Logical Programming, where I learned Haskell and Prolog.
 I really fell in love with Prolog, to be honest.
 Furthermore, I learned Ada, which was mind-blowing because of its parallel concurrency model.